-September 30th marks the 100th anniversary of the Elaine Massacre, often characterized as the most deadly racial confrontation in Arkansas history, and perhaps the bloodiest post-Civil War racial (and labor) conflict in the United States.
+September 30th, 2019 marked the 100th anniversary of the Elaine Massacre, often characterized as the most deadly racial confrontation in Arkansas history, and perhaps the bloodiest post-Civil War racial (and labor) conflict in the United States.

 The massacre certainly was racially motivated.
 African-American sharecroppers had gathered at a church in Hoop Spur, three miles north of Elaine, working to obtain better payment for their cotton crops.
 White plantation owners.
 Black sharecroppers.
 This was the racial landscape in Jim Crow America.

 What we should additionally note on this Labor Day weekend is the labor and organizing intersection.
 The sharecroppers were black, certainly.
 The plantation owners were white.
 But the violence that ensued, its severity, was almost certainly also related to labor.
 The African-American sharecroppers were at a meeting of the Progressive Farmers and Household Union.
 At a church.

 We might recall a similar moment in the career and martyrdom of Martin Luther King Jr. Rev. King was threatened many times over the course of his civil rights advocacy, but it was while he was at a Memphis Sanitation Workers Strike that he was actually killed.

 Racial ressentiment runs as a thread through all of American history (see the 1619 Project).
 Clearly the massacres in Elaine had a racial component, one for which all of us should repent and work for reparations.

 But Elaine, and Memphis, and so many other moments in our history, are also and just as much about the violent repression of workers as they are about race, and on Labor Day weekend, it’s worth keeping that in mind.

 Christians in particular have been mindful of labor as a justice issue, one that pushes up peacefully against violence.
 Labor Sunday (something some of us observe this weekend) was taken up very early during the rise of social Christianity in the United States.